Are you lonely this Christmas…..again?

 Take time to reflect.
 Thank God for allowing you to see another day.
 Write.
 Sit.
 Be still.

-Christmas is not a verdict on your life.
+A Christmas by yourself; is not a verdict on your life.
 It is not a scorecard on your year, your relationships, or your worth.
 It is a moment in time, not the conclusion of your story.

 If this season feels quiet for you, let it be a place of reset rather than judgment.
 Let it remind you that your life is still unfolding and that hope is not confined to one date on the calendar.